2006-2013 Harley-Davidson Electra Glide, Street Glide, and Ultra Glide

-In addition to a base model with two speakers in the fairing, the Electra Glide was also available with a "Touring" package that included rear speaker pods.
+In addition to a base model with two speakers in the fairing, there was also a "Touring" package that included rear speaker pods.
 Replacing the gear isn't especially difficult for an experienced DIY-er, but if you're new to motorcycle repair or just not totally comfortable doing the work, you might want to consult a car audio shop in your area.

 It's good to have a helper when you're removing the fairing (Crutchfield Research Photo)